ualberta-mueller-group/MCGS/README.md

 - `sumgame` is used to store and solve a sum of games.
 It is derived from `alternating_move_game`.
     - `sumgame::solve` is a basic boolean negamax search for sums
+    - enforced const-ness of games when calling solver
+        - game state may modify during solve but is restored at the end in any case
+        - a checking function to make sure state is unchanged
+            - a naive first implementation just checks length of move stack
+            - TODO it probably is broken for sumgame, since it uses a different stack
+            - to be replaced by a full hash

 ## File Format for Test Cases